mohamedelkashif/gameofthree/README.md

 - You should have the following two file, take a look at them and you can change the values in them depending on your preferences
 `resources/application.properties` and `resources/log4j.properties`
 - Run the following command in order to build the maven project `mvn clean install`
-- Start the server through running the following command `mvn exec:java -Dexec.mainClass=com.gameofthree.GameOfThreeServer`
+- Start the server through running the following command `mvn exec:java`
 - Run [netcat](https://nmap.org/ncat/) client on the same port the server running `netcat localhost 9999`
 - Tou should see a message with connected string on both terminals.